Babette E. Boliek, Ph.D.

 - B.A., California State University, Chico

 Professor Boliek earned her BA with distinction from California State University, Chico, her JD from Columbia University School of Law and her PhD in Economics from the University of California, Davis.
 While at Columbia, she was both a Harlan Fiske Stone Scholar and a John M. Olin Fellow for Law and Economics.
-Her doctoral and subsequent research and writing focuses on the theoretical and quantitative analysis of legal issues in the fields of administrative, antitrust, and communications law with particular emphasis on the effects of regulations on the U.S. telecommunication industry.
+Her doctoral, and much of her subsequent research, focuses on the theoretical and quantitative analysis of legal issues of the U.S. communications industry.
+Professor Boliek's scholarly research also focuses on issues in administrative, antitrust, and communications and sports law.
 Professor Boliek clerked for the Honorable Michael B. Mukasey of the U.S. District Court for the Southern District of New York and is admitted to practice in the State of New York.

 Prior to joining the faculty in 2009, Professor Boliek served as a Senior Fellow at the Information Economy Project at George Mason University School of Law, where she integrated her background in law and applied economics to analyze media, Internet, and telecommunications issues.
 Professor Boliek's work at George Mason followed and echoed her experience as a Fellow for the Center for Communication Law and Policy, a joint research venture of the University of Southern California Gould School of Law and the Annenberg School of Communication.
 Prior to her scholarship posts, Professor Boliek practiced corporate law at Friedman Kaplan Seiler & Adelman in New York City.
 While in private practice, she worked primarily with clients in the media and telecommunications industries and her practice areas included mergers and acquisitions, corporate governance and corporate finance.
 At Pepperdine, Professor Boliek teaches in the areas of contracts, antitrust, corporations, and communications law.